thakkarp/machine-learning-for-taggging-graphic-designs/README.md

 ### Deploying

-To deploy a trained model to an endpoint open deploy.ipynb and follow the instructions.
+To deploy a trained model to an endpoint open deploy.ipynb in the notebook instance and follow the instructions.

 ## Additional Resources